topo-gps/ios-manual/en/main/your_location.rst

 If you are standing still, the position marker points in the direction in which you point your device.
 If you are moving, the position marker points in the direction in which you are moving.

-The arrow in the status bar next to the battery icon, indicates that the location services are currently in use.
+The arrow in the status bar indicates that the location services are currently in use.
 This can cause faster battery consumption than usual.
 Therefore pay attention to the battery level when using Topo GPS.

 The default position marker icon is red, you can :ref:`change it to another color <ss-settings-posmarker>` via :ref:`Menu <sec-menu>` > More > Settings > Styles > Position.
 This might to increase the visibility of the position marker ont the map.